-With plenty of noteworthy Pittsburgh-based development projects in the works, including Shell Chemicals’ $6 billion cracker plant in Potter Township and the 178 acre spread known as Almono, the future is shaping up to be nothing short of exciting for construction.
+With plenty of noteworthy Pittsburgh-based development projects in the works, including Shell Chemicals’ $6 billion cracker plant in Potter Township and the 178-acre spread known as Almono, the future is shaping up to be nothing short of exciting for construction.

 In various pockets around the city, new developments are either underway or with the potential to be.

 Lawrenceville has seen a marked revitalization in recent years too.
-As millennials flock to the area to live and work, new restaurants and boutiques and art galleries have burst onto the scene.
+As millennials flock to the area to live and work, new restaurants and boutiques, and art galleries have burst onto the scene.
 Adding to that is the plan to create a home for The Tech Forge that will house research and development in robotics and engineering, aligning with Carnegie Mellon University’s National Robotics Engineering Center.

 Farther up the Allegheny also in Lawrenceville is the call for proposals to build a new industrial park.
 Located on the former site of Tippins International, the spot is ideal in terms of size and proximity to downtown as well as the tech-friendly Baker’s Square and Carnegie Mellon University.

 Creating places to stay, eat, and be entertained is the goal of one developer in the millennial popular neighborhood of Beechview.
-Located on the trolley line to downtown and in easy access to the airport, Beechview offers plenty of appeal.
+Located on the trolley line to downtown and in easy access to the airport, Beechview offers plenty of appeals.

-The area has potential to house a variety of businesses and restaurants up and down Broadway Avenue.
+The area has the potential to house a variety of businesses and restaurants up and down Broadway Avenue.

 The Urban Redevelopment Authority is hungry for proposals that reimagine historic sites.
 Development potential for an ice hockey rink in Shadyside, at the historic Hunt Armory, has spurred excitement and possible interest from the Pens to be involved.

-Opportunities also abound along Carson Street’s riverfront trail, creating a new park, new office and warehouse space, public green space, and even converting historic landmarks, such as the Terminal building.
+Opportunities also abound along Carson Street’s riverfront trail, creating a new park, new office, and warehouse space, public green space, and even converting historic landmarks, such as the Terminal building.

 The construction industry has seen and will continue to enjoy a surge in the coming years as a result of the vision and excitement generated by Urban Redevelopment Authority, The Pittsburgh Cultural Trust, and visionary developers.